About Us

 School student (8 to 17 years) S/.
 8 3 USD

-Although Machu Picchu Mountain is more extensive in terms of distance and higher at its summit, it is much easier to hike than "Huayna Picchu" mountain, as it offers wider and less steep trails.
+Machu Picchu Mountain, although longer and higher at its summit, is easier to hike than "Huayna Picchu" because it offers wider and less steep trails.

 Information About Machu Picchu Mountain

-The trail on Machu Picchu Mountain was heavily used by the Incas, mainly for military purposes, because it offers a 360-degree view of the valley surrounding the Machu Picchu citadel, ideal for early warnings against potential invasions from neighboring cultures.
+Machu Picchu Mountain was a trail widely used by the Incas, as it offers a 360-degree view of the entire valley surrounding the Machu Picchu citadel.
+This would have allowed them to issue an early warning against any threat of invasion from a neighboring culture.

 Location and How to Get There

-Machu Picchu Mountain sits south of the Machu Picchu citadel and reaches an elevation of 3,082 m.
+Machu Picchu Mountain is located south of the Machu Picchu citadel and has an altitude of 3,082 meters above sea level.

-To access the mountain, purchase the Circuit 1 — Machu Picchu Mountain Route ticket.
-It includes a visit to the citadel’s upper sector, where you’ll enjoy panoramic views of the main Inca structures and can take the classic postcard photo from the Guardhouse lookout.
-This ticket also grants access to Machu Picchu Mountain.
+To enter the mountain, you must purchase the ticket for Circuit 1 - Machu Picchu Mountain Route, which includes a visit to the upper part of the Machu Picchu citadel, where you will have panoramic views of the main Inca structures.
+You will also have the opportunity to take the classic postcard photo from the Guardian’s House viewpoint.
+With this ticket, you will also have access to Machu Picchu Mountain.
+If you would like to visit this mountain, you can book the Machu Picchu Mountain Tour with us and enjoy this place.

 Description and Features

-The trail to the summit of Machu Picchu Mountain is less challenging than the Huayna Picchu trail.
-The path is wider and less steep.
+The trail to reach the summit of Machu Picchu Mountain is less complicated compared to the trail up Huayna Picchu Mountain.
+The route is wider and less steep.

-It’s the largest mountain surrounding the Machu Picchu citadel.
-Along the way you’ll be surrounded by nature, with a less demanding trek that’s perfect for families with young children and adventurous travelers of all ages.
+It is the largest mountain among all those surrounding the Machu Picchu citadel.
+The entire route is surrounded by nature and offers a less challenging trail, making it a good alternative for families with young children and adventurous people of all ages.

-The best time to climb is the dry season (April–October), when rain is less frequent and the trek is easier..
+The best time to climb the mountain is during the dry season, from April to October, as rainfall is usually less frequent and the route becomes easier.

 Routes and Stops on the Ascent to Machu Picchu Mountain

-Maximum capacity is 400 visitors per day, divided into two groups of 200.
-It’s recommended to book your ticket about 1 month in advance.
+The maximum capacity for Machu Picchu Mountain is 300 people per day, divided into groups of 150 people each.
+However, it is recommended to book your ticket approximately 4 months in advance.

-Rates and Entry Fees to Machu Picchu Mountain
+Entrance Fees and Cost for Machu Picchu Mountain

-Purchase the Circuit 1 — Machu Picchu Mountain Route ticket in advance.
+To reach Machu Picchu Mountain, you must purchase the Circuit 1 - Machu Picchu Mountain Route entry ticket in advance.

 Map of Circuit 1, Route 1-A: Machu Picchu Mountain